 To use CNAME flattening, you first need to lookup your account’s main domain.
 You can find the main domain in the sidebar of your control panel.
 It should look something like this:

 Then, create an ALIAS record (or CNAME record) for your domain name in your own nameservers, pointing to your account’s main domain.

 For subdomains, you can create a regular CNAME record pointing to the main domain.

 The IP address associated with a hosting account cannot be found in the control panel, but you can find it yourself.
 To do so, you will need to look up the IP address associated with your account’s main domain.

 You can find the IP address using the

 dig utility installed on macOS or Linux, or use a web-based tool, like Google’s Dig tool.
 In the web tool, enter your account’s main domain (see screenshot above) and click the button saying “A”.
-You can find the IP address in the resulting output.
+The output should look something like this:

 For subdomains, you can create a CNAME record pointing your subdomain to the main domain of your account.